tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_what_works_and_doesnt.md

 {% include coffeeshopbook.html %}

 In conversations about AI, a lot of people ask the same questions: What kind of scenarios is AI good for?
 What works, what doesn't?
 In which scenarios?
-This section focuses on making those scenarios where AI excels clear and apparent, particularly for technical writers creating documentation.
+This section focuses on clarifying those scenarios where AI excels, particularly for technical writers creating documentation.
 I also argue for the inevitability of AI integration through an argument referred to as the "obsolescence regime."

 {% if site.format == "web" %}
 * TOC